Fruits and Farinacea: Reception

-Fruits and Farinacea was influential in the early vegetarian movement and was widely reviewed in the mainstream press, aided by its publication through the medical publisher John Churchill.
-The earliest reviews of the book were most favourable.
-However, it was later negatively reviewed in many medical journals for relying on outdated sources from ancient history and presenting flawed arguments from physiology.
+Fruits and Farinacea was reviewed in the mainstream press, aided by its publication through the medical publisher John Churchill.
+Early reviews of the book included favourable responses, while later medical reviews criticised its use of historical sources and its physiological arguments.

-It was positively reviewed in the Provincial Medical and Surgical Journal in 1845, which described it as a "curious and interesting work".
-The Edinburgh Medical and Surgical Journal gave the book a detailed fourteen-page review which was supportive of Smith's arguments against excessive meat consumption but recommended a mixed diet as the most suitable.
+The Provincial Medical and Surgical Journal reviewed the book positively in 1845, describing it as a "curious and interesting work".
+The Edinburgh Medical and Surgical Journal published a 14-page review that was sympathetic to Smith's criticism of excessive meat consumption but recommended a mixed diet as the most suitable.

 In 1846, The Medico-Chirurgical Review commented:

 In conclusion, we may express the opinion that Mr. Smith has stated his case ably but not successfully; he has said enough in favour of an exclusively vegetable diet to show that it offers all the requisites for human sustenance, when fancy, ill-health, or any particular circumstance, may induce its adoption; but no sufficient arguments or experience have been advanced to lead us to believe that any advantage would arise from its substitution in place of the ordinary mixed regimen.

-A reviewer in the Monthly Journal of Medical Science in 1849 took issue with the book because many of the cases Smith cited of individuals and communities living on a vegetable diet were not strictly vegetarian, as they also consumed milk.
-Smith's book appeared to argue for an ovo-lacto vegetarian diet, but this was never specified.
-This also contradicted his statement that "vegetables contain all the elements and qualities necessary for the complete nutrition of man."
-The reviewer agreed with Smith that many people eat too much meat but concluded the book was too extreme in promoting the total exclusion of all meat from the diet.
+A reviewer in the Monthly Journal of Medical Science in 1849 objected that many of the examples Smith cited of individuals and communities living on a vegetable diet were not strictly vegetarian, since they also consumed milk.
+Smith's book appeared to argue for an ovo-lacto vegetarian diet, but this was not specified.
+The reviewer argued that this also conflicted with Smith's statement that "vegetables contain all the elements and qualities necessary for the complete nutrition of man."
+The reviewer agreed with Smith that many people ate too much meat, but considered the book too extreme in arguing for the total exclusion of meat.